-When car accident lawyers evaluate how much a person will receive as their car accident settlement or verdict, we look at two things: liability and damages.
+When car accident lawyers evaluate how much a person will receive as their car accident settlement or verdict, they look at two things: liability and damages.
 Experience guides us to a settlement value, and skilled negotiation helps us obtain fair compensation for our clients.

 In a car accident, liability involves a comparison of fault.
 Sometimes fault rests solely with one driver.
 A rear-end collision with a car that is legally stopped at a red light is an example of an accident in which the victim is entirely blameless.

 Sometimes fault rests with a careless driver and with the injury victim.
 For example, if a driver enters an uncontrolled intersection and causes a collision by failing to yield to a vehicle approaching from the driver’s right, that driver is at fault.
 On the other hand, if the driver approaching from the right was speeding, that driver might share some of the blame for the accident.

 When both the injury victim and the negligent driver share responsibility for the accident, a personal injury lawyer must decide how much blame to allocate to each driver.
 If the driver that failed to yield was 70% at fault and the speeding driver was 30% at fault, the speeding driver will be entitled to recover 70% of his or her damages.

 Apportioning fault is more an art than a science, but after years of studying jury verdicts, it becomes reasonably clear how a jury would divide fault if the case went to trial.
 Of course, personal injury lawyers are advocates for our clients.
 We see accidents differently than insurance adjusters, who are only interested in saving money for insurance companies.
 Persuading insurance adjusters to accept our opinion about the insured driver’s responsibility for the accident is a key part of settlement negotiations.